Memba/grunt-blog/README.md

 This plugin works as a component of [Memba Mini Blog Engine](http://miniblog.memba.com).
 It performs 3 tasks:

-1. Analysing and updating the markdown in all the md files located in the *new* directory,
+1. Analysing and updating the markdown in all the md files located in the *news* directory,
-2. Copying the new updated files in a chronological hierarchy under the *archive* directory,
+2. Copying the new updated files in a chronological hierarchy under the *posts* directory,
-3. Indexing these files in the form of an RSS file at the root of the *archive* directory.
+3. Indexing these files in the form of an RSS file at the root of the *posts* directory.

 *Note: the plugin does not yet handle media files.*